ihunhh/ESRGAN/README.md

 #### 3. loss funtion:

-* import SSIM as aloss function replace with MSE
+* import SSIM as a loss function replace with MSE

 * import WGAN